Mgp1502/LOCKED/README.md

 Install guide:
 - Make sure you have the "LOCKED_OUT" addon installed for your WoW instance (https://www.curseforge.com/wow/addons/lockedout)
-- Download the "LOCKED1.0.zip" file below and extract it.
+- Download the "LOCKED1.0.zip" file and extract it.
 - Start LOCKED.exe (starts in the system tray, click the lock icon to open window).

 In the program: